 - Cheap, hundreds of different brands to choose from

 - If taken continuously, can eliminate your monthly period

 - Have to take a pill everyday

 - Can’t be taken by people with certain medical conditions

 - Not good to take while breastfeeding (can decrease milk supply)

 - Side effects of higher doses include nausea and breast tenderness

-POPs, like the name suggests, only contain progestin (synthetic progesterone) .
-Since they don’t have estrogen, they can be taken by women who, for medical reasons, aren’t able to take COCs.
+POPs, like the name suggests, only contain progestin (synthetic progesterone).
+Since they don’t have estrogen, they can be taken by people who, for medical reasons, aren’t able to take COCs.
 If you have high blood pressure, have a history of blood clots, or are breastfeeding, then POPs might be a better choice for you.
 However, there are 2 downsides to POPs.
 The first is that it isn’t very forgiving when it comes to timing.
 It MUST be taken at the same time every day to prevent pregnancy.
 The second is that many women report irregular bleeding and spotting while taking it.

 - Can be taken by women who can’t take estrogen

 - Have to be taken at the same time everyday